Mi-gua/Mi-gua/README.md

 -👋 Hi, I’m Miggua (@Mi-gua), an EE student at NUAA.
 -👀 I enjoy deep thinking and exploring innovative ideas.
--✨ My interests include multimodal signal processing, and efficient intelligent systems.
+-✨ My interests include multimodal signal processing and then.
 -🌱 Currently, I’m diving into LLM agents and CNNs for image and video processing.
 -💞️ As a newcomer, I’m eager to learn and collaborate with the community.
 -📫 My email: Miggua4321@o/g.com.